-Dr. Shannon J. Hurst, Middle School science teacher, arrives at GEMS after spending more than 20 years in science education, teaching grades 6 through 10 at urban and suburban schools throughout the Midwest.
+Dr. Shannon J. Hurst, Upper School science teacher, arrived at GEMS after spending more than 20 years in science education, teaching grades 6 through 10 at urban and suburban schools throughout the Midwest.
 She is the recipient of numerous STEM (science, technology, engineering and math) awards and has led her students to multiple science competitions and energy-related exhibits.
 Also, she has published chapters on teaching science to second-language learners.
 She is committed to writing curriculum that is inquiry-based, combining pedagogy and praxis in science.
 She recently worked in Chicago Public Schools implementing research that works on social justice and marginalized populations.
 She has attended conferences across the country and has spoken on subcultural research and youth activism within science education.

 Shannon received her bachelor’s degree from the University of Illinois at Chicago with a concentration in nursing.
 She received a master’s degree in education from Dominican University, and she earned her doctorate from Lewis University in 2012 with a concentration in educational research/leadership.